DEANE OGDEN is an American record producer, session and touring drummer, and co-founder/songwriter/drummer of Stone Cold Killers.

-I was born to two working musicians in the coastal mountains of Oregon in the early seventies.
-Back then, it was all about vinyl — you went to a record store, picked about a few, and took them home to unwrap and enjoy.
-It was an experience that isn't really around much anymore, so I consider myself fortunate that I came up in that era.
-In 1979, when I was five years old, my mom brought home a .45 of "My Sharona" by The Knack.
-I played the intro drum groove over and over again for weeks on end until she yelled at me to stop… then I played it some more.
-A few months later, Santa showed up with my first drumkit - A Pearl cocktail 4-piece in Yellow Flash finish.
-My folks were both constantly playing various genres of music through the house and in the car, so I was exposed quite early to everyone on the radio from Jim Keltner to Mickey Curry, Paul Leim, and JR Robinson, as well as Billy Cobham, Tony Williams, Vinny Colaiuta, and Phil Gould on record.
-When I was eight years old, my dad took me to see the legendary Al Green, who invited me up onstage to play with him and his band.
-Al then invited me to play two more nights at other stops on the tour, and that was it… it was clear that a career as a professional musician would be his life's pursuit.
+Born to two jobbing musicians in the coastal mountains of the Pacific Northwest, Deane was raised during the musical era of record stores, radio, and sneaking into over-18 live shows with fake IDs.
+In 1979, when Deane was five years old, his mother brought home a .45 of "My Sharona" by The Knack, which he played over and over again for weeks on end until she yelled at him to stop… then he played it some more.
+A few months later, Santa showed up with Deane's first drumkit, a Pearl cocktail 4-piece in Yellow Flash finish.
+Those drums changed everything, turning Deane's attention to the rhythm and drive of everyone on radio from Jim Keltner to Mickey Curry, Paul Leim, and JR Robinson, as well as Billy Cobham, Tony Williams, Vinny Colaiuta, and Phil Gould on record.
+When Deane was eight years old, his father dad took him to see the legendary Al Green, who invited Deane onstage to play with his band.
+Deane continued with Green for two more nights at other stops on the tour, and that was it… it was clear that a career as a professional musician would be his life's pursuit.

-Upon moving full-time to Los Angeles after school, I worked for a while just filling in around town for various drummer friends on sessions and on stage until I was offered a session at the famed Sound City studio in Van Nuys with Andrew Love of the Memphis Horns.
-As a lifelong Steve Winwood fan, I was super nervous and stayed up all night, afraid I'd be late for the session call.
-I was immediately enamored with the wonders of the recording studio and dedicated myself to becoming a recording drummer, specifically a recording drummer who could "nail the one", arrange drumset parts for an artist, and play for the song.
-I slowly gained traction around LA, and eventually Nashville and New York, too, with a handful of producers who kept me busy for years.
-At some point during the mid-2000s, I got "homesick" for the live stage and started taking touring stints during longer breaks from the studio.
-In hindsight, going back out on the road was one of the best moves I've ever made because it gave me the opportunity to play with a lot of my musical heroes like Stevie Wonder, Kenny Loggins, Seal, Jewel, Robbie Williams, George Duke, Al Jarreau, and to work for legendary producers like Phil Ramone, David Foster, and Kenneth "Babyface" Edmonds.
-I've also been fortunate enough to record and tour with several of my contemporaries like Britney Spears, Gavin Degraw, Selena Gomez, Dido, Mary J. Blige, Mandy Moore, Duncan Sheik, Jessica Simpson, Leona Lewis, and more.
+Upon moving full-time to Los Angeles after school, Deane got busy filling in around town for various drummer friends on sessions and on stage, leading ultimately to a recording session at famed Sound City studio with Andrew Love of the Memphis Horns.
+Immediately enamored with the wonders of the recording process, Deane committed himself solely as a recording drummer, specifically a recording drummer who specialized in arranging drum parts for artists and playing for the song.
+He slowly gained traction around LA, Nashville, Atlanta, and New York with a closely-curated stable of producers who he's worked with for more than two decades.
+During the mid-2000s, Deane's love of the live stage called him back to the road, which led to stints with Stevie Wonder, Kenny Loggins, Seal, Jewel, Robbie Williams, George Duke, Al Jarreau, and legendary producers Phil Ramone, David Foster, John Alegía, and Kenneth "Babyface" Edmonds.
+Deane has also recorded and toured with Britney Spears, Gavin Degraw, Selena Gomez, Dido, Andrea Corr, Natalie Merchant, Mary J. Blige, Mandy Moore, Duncan Sheik, Jessica Simpson, Natalie Imbruglia, Leona Lewis, and more.

-As a composer, I started scoring primetime TV in 2002 and have written the music for numerous feature films for some wonderful directors and producers.
-I still write music for NBC and CBS primetime network television to this day, and from 2002 to 2006, I wrote and produced the music for ABC Sports’ Emmy Award-winning Monday Night Football.
-That was a great gig and I loved working with that team, several of whom I still collaborate with all these years later.
-NBC Sports has commissioned my original work for all of its Olympic Games telecasts since 2008.
-During the 2012 US presidential election run-up, my music was featured in both the Republican and Democratic National Convention telecasts.
+As a composer, Deane has written the music for numerous feature films and for NBC and CBS primetime network television.
+From 2002 to 2006, Deane wrote and produced for ABC Sports’ Emmy Award-winning Monday Night Football, and NBC Sports has commissioned his original work for all of its Olympic Games telecasts since 2008.

-In 2020, Deane co-founded SOULsvc Entertainment with his close brother and friend, British promoter Graeme Storr, and I founded SOULsvc, a full-stop entertainment company, artist management agency, and label imprint to develop and launch rock, blues, soul, and singer-songwriter acts from SE Asia that are internationally focused.
+In 2020, Deane co-founded SOULsvc Entertainment with his close brother and friend, British promoter Graeme Storr.
+SOULsvc, a full-stop entertainment company, artist management agency, and label imprint to develop and launch rock, blues, soul, and singer-songwriter acts from SE Asia that are internationally focused.
 Starting with bands and solo artists transferable to mainstream American and European markets, SOULsvc is committed to transforming national outfits into inter-continental organizations capable of theater, festival, shed, and full-scale sponsored runs.
 To learn more, click here.